MyraReeves/Owl_Quiz/README.md

 >
 >Be sure to follow these instructions VERY carefully.
 >
->Note: Before starting these steps, make sure that both of your repositories are ‘clean’: in other words, everything is committed and pushed so that both the remote and local versions of your projects are in sync.
+>Note: Before starting these steps, make sure that both of your repositories are ‘clean’.
+In other words, everything is committed and pushed so that both the remote and local versions of your projects are in sync.
 This will prevent potential problems later.
 >
 >Decide whose code you will work on first.
 The owner of that code (who will be the Navigator) provides the link to their GitHub repo to the other member of the pair (who will be the Driver).
 You can send this link over Slack.
 >
->The Driver follows the link to that repo and creates a fork of the repo in GitHub like we did in class.
+>The Driver follows the link to that repo and creates a fork of the repo in GitHub like we did in lecture.
 >
->The Driver then goes to their fork of the repo (the URL should have the Driver’s GitHub name in it) and copies the link to that repo (the link have the Driver’s GitHub name in it and should end in .git).
+>The Driver then goes to their fork of the repo (the URL should have the Driver’s GitHub name in it) and copies the link to that repo (the link should have the Driver’s GitHub name in it and should end in .git).
 >
 >Inside of the Driver’s main work directory on their laptop, make a directory with your partner’s name and then navigate (cd) into it.
-From there, enter the command git clone the-link-you-copied.
+From there, enter the command `git clone the-link-you-copied`.
 That will create a local version of the forked repo on the Driver’s laptop.
 >
->cd into that directory and enter code . in the terminal to open all of the files in VSCode.
+>cd into that directory and enter `code .` in the terminal to open all of the files in VSCode.
 >
 >**Start working on the code!**
 >
 >2.
 Extend and Refine
 >
->You’ll be making some edits to each other’s sites.
+>You’ll be making some edits to each other’s websites.
 After each bit of work is completed (in other words, after each successful modification of a single question), be sure to do an add-commit-push cycle (a-c-p) to place the code on GitHub and preserve a versioned history of your work.
 >
 >Move the logic for all questions into functions: In this class we learned about functions, and now we’ll move the logic for the individual questions into separate functions, and call those functions to run the game.
 >